-Mr. Elam was previously CEO of AeroSurgical Limited, a European medical device company, and prior to that, had a very successful career at Nektar Therapeutics (NASDAQ: NKTR).
-He served as SVP and Head of the Pulmonary Business Unit where he managed a team of over 600 professionals and various partnerships with large pharmaceutical companies.
-He successfully worked with members of his scientific team at Nektar to spin out Pearl Therapeutics to focus on treatments for asthma and COPD (in 2013 Pearl Therapeutics was acquired by AstraZeneca for $1 billion).
-In 2008, he negotiated the sale of the pulmonary business unit at Nektar to Novartis for $200 million enterprise value.
+Mr. Elam was previously CEO of AeroSurgical Limited, a European medical device company, which was subsequently acquired in a private transaction.
+Prior to AeroSurgical, Nevan had a very successful career at Nektar Therapeutics (NASDAQ: NKTR) where he served as SVP and Head of the Pulmonary Business Unit.
+While at Nektar, he re-shaped the pipeline and streamlined the organization.
+Further, during his tenure, he spun out Pearl Therapeutics to focus on treatments for asthma and COPD and Pearl was eventually acquired, in 2013, by AstraZeneca, for $1 billion.
+In addition, Nevan negotiated the acquisition of Aerogen, Inc. and later led a $10 million management buy out of Aerogen's Irish operations which is now a profitable business valued at more than $500 million.
+Finally, in 2008, he negotiated the sale of the pulmonary business unit at Nektar to Novartis for $200 million enterprise value.

 Prior to his role at Nektar, Mr. Elam was CFO and co-founder of E2open, (NASDAQ: EOPN), an IT platform company serving the electronics and healthcare industries where, in addition to managing finance and corporate and business development, he established operations in five locations in Asia including Singapore, Kuala Lumpur, Taipei, Tokyo, and Seoul.